RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab2-byodocker.md

 {{% panel "Web Console Steps" %}}

 <blockquote>
-To expose via the web console, click on "Overview" to get to this view:
+To expose via the web console, click on "Overview" to get to this view
 </blockquote>
 <img src="/static/openshift_101_dcmetromap/ocp-guestbook-noroute.png" width="600"><br/>